Sch3lp/entmob_examples/README.md

 Check which ip your docker VM is running on with `docker-machine ip default`.

-Run `docker-compose run` to spin up a PostgreSQL database instance.
+Run `docker-compose up` to spin up two PostgreSQL database instances.

-You can then use this as your jdbc url `jdbc:postgresql://<your vm's ip>:5432/postgres` in your application or tests.
+You can then use this as your jdbc url `jdbc:postgresql://<your vm's ip>:5432/postgres` in your application.

 More info on [Postgres' DockerHub page](https://hub.docker.com/_/postgres/).

+### IntegrationTests
+In `src/test/resources/application.properties` you'll find it's pointing to `jdbc:postgresql://<your vm's ip>:5433/testdb` (note the difference in port and db name).

 ### Network timed out while trying to connect to ...
 ```